araobp/sensor-network/README.md

 ![bhr-4grv](./doc/bhr-4grv.png)

 So I don't need expensive IoT gateway products (Intel ATOM-based or ARM-based ones).
 I don't even want RasPi in most of cases.

+OpenWrt is free OS for IoT gateways as well as for WiFi routers.

 ## Node-RED for rapid IoT prototyping